cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-1-initial-setup.md

 zfs mount ${ZROOT}/root/nixos
 ```

-Nix Filesystem.
+Having a discrete `/nix` dataset is a good practice because it separates the NixOS installation from the rest of the system.

 ```bash
 zfs create -o canmount=noauto ${ZROOT}/nix
 zfs mount ${ZROOT}/nix
 ```

-If you wish to have the **NixOS configuration** and log on a distinct filesystem:
+Optionally, you can have your **NixOS configuration** and log into it's dataset.

 ```bash
 zfs create -o canmount=off ${ZROOT}/etc